-JagBASIC is a tool for customizing the JAGUAR industrial scale terminal, allowing you to gain the greatest possible advantage from its power and flexibility.
-JagBASIC provides the means for creating custom operator interaction for data input using the JAGUAR terminal's 16-character lower display, keypad, and external keyboard.
+JagBASIC is a tool for customizing the JAGUAR/JAGXTREME industrial scale terminal.
+JagBASIC provides the means for creating custom operator interaction for data input using the terminal's 16-character lower display, keypad, and external keyboard.
 Serially connected display devices, as well as the terminal display, may be used to communicate messages to the operator.

-When using the file names of file1.bas through file9.bas, any of nine programs may be started by the operator by pressing the Function key followed by the program number.
+When using the file names of file1.bas through file9.bas, the operator may start any of nine programs by pressing the Function key followed by the program number.
 This provides a simple way to manage multiple programs as separate modes of operation, allowing larger applications to be divided into smaller, more manageable programs.
-The file1.bas program may be designated to automatically start on powerup.
+The file1.bas program may be designated to automatically start on power-up.
 Other file names can be used but must be called up using the LOAD command, or chained from the main program.